 Swamps and Wetlands

-These are marshy areas which are often covered in water and harbour a variety of flora and fauna.
+These are marshy areas that are often covered in water and harbor a variety of flora and fauna.
 Wetlands are known to be a home of water lilies, marshes, swamps, Northern Pikes, dragonflies, Green Heron, etc.

-It includes standing water bodies like ponds and lakes and is a home to both floating and rooted plants, algae and invertebrates.
-Salamander, frogs, water snakes and alligators are commonly found in lentic ecosystems.
+It includes standing water bodies like ponds and lakes and is a home to both floating and rooted plants, algae, and invertebrates.
+All standing water habitats, such as lakes and ponds, are included in lentic ecosystems.
+Algae, rooted and floating-leaved plants, and crustaceans like crabs and shrimp live in these habitats.
+Frogs and salamanders, as well as reptiles like alligators and water snakes, can be found here.
+Salamanders, frogs, water snakes, and alligators are commonly found in lentic ecosystems.

-These aquatic ecosystems are characterised by rapid flowing water moving in one direction.
-They are a hub of a wide variety of insects like beetles, mayflies and stoneflies, among others.
-Also, it harbours species like river dolphins, beavers, otters, eel, minnow and trout.
+These aquatic ecosystems are characterized by rapid flowing water moving in one direction.
+They are a hub of a wide variety of insects like beetles, mayflies, and stoneflies, among others.
+Also, it harbors species like river dolphins, beavers, otters, eel, minnow, and trout.

 These pointers highlight the importance of aquatic ecosystem -